sardana-org/sardana-questionnaire/results.md

 #### How to interpret the results?

 - Questions were asked in the order from the top to the bottom components.
 Starting with the client applications (Spock and Taurus GUI) and ending with the action's control (acquisition and motion)
-- Results are presented accoring to the component's popularity.
+- Results are presented according to the component's popularity.
 Starting with the most popular components and ending with the least popular components.
 - Most of the results contain: count graphs, score graphs and comments.

 ----